Using first principles to designing and implement a API to wrap ML functionality.

 FastAPI

 We're going to use FastAPI as our framework to build our API service.
-There are plenty of other framework options out there such as Flask, Django and even non-Python based options like Node, Angular, etc. FastAPI is a relative newcomer that combines many of the advantages across these frameworks and is maturing quickly and becoming more widely adopted.
+There are plenty of other framework options out there such as Flask, Django and even non-Python based options like Node, Angular, etc. FastAPI combines many of the advantages across these frameworks and is maturing quickly and becoming more widely adopted.
 It's notable advantages include:

 - highly performant